dbrown92700/c8kDeploy/Modify_OVA.md

 Install the ```cot``` tool by following the instructions provided at [this link](https://cot.readthedocs.io/en/latest/installation.html).

 ## OVA Deployment Option (profile) selection:

-All but the desired deployment option, or profile, must be removed from the original OVA file:
+All but the desired deployment option, or profile, must be removed from the original OVA file.
+- This appears to be either a defect in ovftool or an incorrect format in the C8K OVF file.
+- The issue is caused by the "Virtual Hardware" sub-section of the "Virtual System" section of the file.
+In that section there are duplicate specifications for each "Item" (CPU, Disks, Memory, etc.).
+The first spec is a default and the subsequent ones are for specific "Profiles".
+If you attempt to deploy the profile that only uses defaults (1CPU-4GB-16GB) it will work.
+If you use any other profile the ovftool seems to see both the default setting and the profile specific setting as duplicates and generates an error.
+- The only fix we've found is to edit the OFV and remove all the possible duplicates.
+The COT tool will remove many of them as shown below, but you will likely have to manually edit the file to remove default "Items" that the COT tool leaves behind.

 ```
 > cot edit-hardware c8000v-universalk9.17.04.02.ova -o c8k-01.ova -p "4CPU-8GB-8GB" --delete-all-other-profiles